Statistikk innhold

 Hunting test

-All persons who are not listed on the Norwegian Register of Hunters must pass a hunting test before hunting in Norway.
-Persons living abroad need not take the test provided they satisfy the conditions for engaging in the same type of hunting in their home country.
+Anyone not registered in the Norwegian Register of Hunters must pass a hunting test before hunting in Norway.
+However, foreign residents are exempt if they meet the requirements for the same type of hunting in their home country.

-Persons intending to hunt in Norway must pay a hunting license fee to the Wildlife Fund.
-The fee is for the full hunting year.
-Payment of the fee is a prerequisite for hunting, but does not confer the right to hunt in any specific area.
+Anyone planning to hunt in Norway must pay a hunting license fee to the Wildlife Fund, covering the entire hunting year.
+The fee is a requirement for hunting but does not grant the right to hunt in any specific area.

 Persons age: